edf-hpc/puppet-hpc/puppet-config/modules/openssh/README.md

 ## Limitations

-This module is mainly tested on Debian, but is meant to also work with RHEL and derivatives.
+Server class is tested on RedHat (RHEL, CentOS) and Debian.

+Client class is tested only on Debian.

 ## Development